JeevalShah/ElectricityAccessVisualizationProject/README.md

 ## Similarities, Differences and Patterns

-+mean electricity access by income and region
+ + mean electricity access by income and region
 ![.](mean_electricity_access_by_income_region.jpg)

 This graph shows there is a correlation between income category and electricity access.
 For all regions, it the higher income groups that have access greater access to electricity.This is an indicative similarity or pattern.